ninjaPixel/meteor-boilerplate/README.md

 A fast and highly customisable Meteor.js boiler plate app.
-The UI is handled by Material Design and the performance is achieved by selective tree-shaking and judicious use of dynamic imports, to keep the client bundle as small as reasonably possible.
+The UI is handled by Material Design and the performance is achieved by selective tree-shaking and judicious use of dynamic imports, to keep the client bundle as small as possible.

 **>>> [View Demo](https://meteor.ninjapixel.io) <<<**